-Waste Management currently provides for our solid waste collection and disposal.
-The city provides solid waste collection twice a week.
+Waste Management currently provides for our residential solid waste collection and disposal.
+Solid waste collection is provided twice per week.
 Containers must be placed at the curb or end of driveway by 7:00 a.m. on your pick-up day.
 Brush and grass clippings need to be bagged and placed alongside your other trash.